repetitioestmaterstudiorum/paramartor/README.md

 ## purpose

 The CS50x course finishes with a final project that leaves much room for creativity.
-Since I am interested in the intersaction of art and programming, I decided to explore this realm.
+Since I am interested in the intersection of art and programming, I decided to explore this realm.

 ## tech